pytorch/pytorch/torch/csrc/jit/operator_upgraders/README.md

 # Guidance for Operator Developer

-After add change for the operator, if it causes BC breakage, an upgrader is needed and following is the process to add an upgrader:
+After you change either the operator signature in a BC breaking way or the semantics of the operator, you will need to write an “upgrader” to make the change non-BC breaking iff they are used in TorchScript or mobile.
+In general, you can know your operator is BC breaking, if it fails `test/forward_backward_compatibility/check_forward_backward_compatibility.py `

+The steps to write upgrader:

 1. Prepare a model before making changes to the operator, following the process:
      1. add a module in `test/jit/fixtures_srcs/fixtures_src.py`.
 The reason why switching to commit is that, an old model with the old operator before the change is needed to ensure the upgrader is working as expected.
 In `test/jit/fixtures_srcs/generate_models.py`, add the module and its corresponding changed operator like following

         ```
         ALL_MODULES = {
-           TestVersionedDivTensorExampleV7(): "aten::div.Tensor",
+           TestVersionedLinspaceV7(): "aten::linspace",
         }
         ```